MOST EPIC CINQUE TERRE ITINERARY FOR 2 DAYS

 Vernazza is the best place to stay in Cinque Terre, in my humble opinion.
 It was my favorite of the five towns: it is the best village in Cinque Terre, is mid-sized (smaller than Monterosso, busier and livelier than the other three), and is somewhat centrally located (second from the north).
 Click here to get the rates for hotels in Vernazza.

 I stayed in Riomaggiore for two nights and was a bit disappointed.
 Everyone has a different opinion, but it was not my favorite village, most likely because it seemed that many areas were closed to visitors (probably due to the time of my visit – more on that below).

-My hotel in Riomaggiore was fine, however, I would choose differently if visiting Cinque Terre again.
-So, I would stay probably in Vernazza or Maranola.
+My hotel in Riomaggiore was fine.
+However, I would choose differently if revisiting Cinque Terre.
+So, I would probably stay in Vernazza or Maranola.

 If you are on a budget, I actually recommend staying in La Spezia.
 After two nights in Cinque Terre, I booked a hotel in La Spezia for two nights and used it as a base to get around and see other places in Cinque Terre (like Porto Verene).
 Click here to find the best hotel in La Spezia.

 I visited at the end of March.
 It was great on the one hand and not so great on the other.
 Let me explain that a bit more.

 Italy is one of the most popular places for tourists worldwide.
 It is always busy, but summertime is really crazy.